vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 For a market proposer looking to choose which signed message data source is best for their market, it's recommended use data that's already in Open Oracle format, with a signature, if it exists.
 If the relevant market/asset data doesn't exist in Open Oracle, then create and use a signed JSON message.

 ### Open Oracle data
-Signed ABI encoded data sources, such as Open Oracle, are equivalent to Posters in [Compound’s Open Price Feed](https://medium.com/compound-finance/announcing-compound-open-oracle-development-cff36f06aad3), taking signed price reports and posting them to the Vega chain.
+The signer of the signed message data source is equivalent to the reporter in [Compound’s Open Price Feed](https://medium.com/compound-finance/announcing-compound-open-oracle-development-cff36f06aad3).
 As Open Oracle reports include signatures, the data can still be verified against its source.
+The poster equivalent is the Vega key that submits the signed message to the Vega chain for the market to act on it.

 For example, a [message taken from Coinbase's Price Oracle](https://blog.coinbase.com/introducing-the-coinbase-price-oracle-6d1ee22c7068) would have the signatures verified, and the ABI encoded data will be transformed into the following format (note: the precise representation will vary based on which API you're using):